The Family Way: Plot

-After Jenny Piper and Arthur Fitton's rowdy wedding reception at a local Lancashire pub, the newlyweds spend their wedding night at the Fitton's house.
+After Jenny Piper and Arthur Fitton's rowdy wedding reception at a local Lancashire pub, the newlyweds spend their wedding night at the Fittons' house.
 Arthur's father, Ezra Fitton, and some drunken guests loudly sing in the living room.
-Arthur clashes with Ezra, a lifelong gasworks employee, who is unable to understand his son's love of literature and classical music.
+Arthur clashes with Ezra, a lifelong gasworks employee who is unable to understand his son's love of literature and classical music.
 After a strained evening, the newlyweds retire, only for their marital bed to collapse, the result of a practical joke by Arthur's boorish boss, Joe Thompson.
 Jenny is amused, but Arthur, believing she is laughing at him, is unable to consummate their marriage.
-Arthur assures Jenny everything will be fine once they are on their honeymoon in Majorca, but the next day, they discover that the travel agent absconded with their money, cancelling the trip.
+Arthur assures Jenny that everything will be fine once they are on their honeymoon in Majorca, but the next day they discover that the travel agent absconded with their money, cancelling the trip.

-Unable to afford their own home, Jenny and Arthur live with Arthur's parents and adult brother, Geoffrey.
+Unable to afford their own home, Jenny and Arthur live with Arthur's parents and adult brother Geoffrey.
 The thin walls and lack of privacy exacerbate Arthur's discomfort.
 As days pass into weeks, the marriage remains unconsummated, straining the couple's relationship.
 Making matters worse, Arthur works at night while Jenny has a day job.
 Jenny begins socializing with Geoffrey, who is attracted to her, but she rebuffs his advances.
 At Jenny's urging, Arthur sees a marriage counsellor, but a gossipy charwoman overhears their session and spreads what was discussed.
-After Jenny confides to her parents, Lucy and Geoffrey Piper, that the marriage still is unconsummated, they then tell Jenny's in-laws.
-Arthur's mother, Lucy, reminisces to the Pipers about her own marriage having a slow start.
-Ezra tries defending himself when Lucy relates how he brought his friend, Billy, on their honeymoon and spent more time with him than her.
-Lucy later tells Mrs Piper about spending an evening with Billy when Ezra worked late, after which, Billy disappeared from their lives.
+After Jenny confides to her parents, Liz and Leslie Piper, that the marriage is still unconsummated, they tell Jenny's in-laws.
+Arthur's mother Lucy, reminisces to the Pipers about her own marriage having a slow start.
+Ezra tries defending himself when Lucy relates how he brought his friend Billy on their honeymoon and spent more time with him than with her.
+Lucy later tells Mrs Piper about spending an evening with Billy when Ezra worked late, after which Billy disappeared from their lives.

 Joe Thompson, having heard the gossip, mocks Arthur and scornfully "volunteers" to satisfy Jenny.
 An enraged Arthur batters him, then quits his job.
 Returning home, he berates Jenny for disclosing their private matters.
 Their quarrel leads to them finally having sex.
 The gossipy neighbours overhear them and spread the news.

-Meanwhile, the Association of British Travel Agents (ABTA) bond has covered the couple's stolen honeymoon money, and they prepare for a belated one in Blackpool.
+Meanwhile, the Association of British Travel Agents bond has covered the couple's stolen honeymoon money, and they prepare for a belated one in Blackpool.
 Jenny's Uncle Fred advises the couple to get their own home; Ezra agrees to help Jenny and Arthur with the down payment on their own cottage, wanting to build a better relationship with Arthur, whom he tearfully calls "son".
 After Arthur leaves, Ezra ingenuously remarks how much Arthur looks and acts like the long-gone Billy, causing Lucy to console him.

 Cast

 Background

 Bill Naughton wrote a television play for ABC's Armchair Theatre series titled Honeymoon Postponed, which was transmitted in 1961.
-The Observer described it as "a lively - almost Restoration - Lancashire working class comedy."
+The Observer described it as "a lively – almost Restoration – Lancashire working class comedy."